 The Biotech industry is taking advantage of outsourcing and delegating some aspects of the operation to other CMO and CRO companies rather than having proper and qualified staff and completing the work internally.
 Outsourcing allows companies to use their specialty and focus on a specific area where their capabilities exist and using what they are good at to increase their market.
 Outsourcing also allows them using other companies’expertise and services to expand their operation without investing on additional space, equipment, and labor and ultimately leading to cost savings.
 Other benefits of outsourcing include increasing quality of work and speed of development and operation by using qualified contractors and avoiding learning curves as well as having access to local and other markets and also larger patient population.

-The key in outsourcing is to take advantage of other companies specialties which allows them to develop in depth knowledge, skills, innovative capabilities and infrastructures for their segment of the business.
+The key to outsourcing is to take advantage of other companies’ specialties which allows them to develop in-depth knowledge, skills, innovative capabilities, and infrastructures for their segment of the business.
 For example, personal protective equipment like disposable gloves, aprons, and N95 masks can be outsourced from specialist PPE providers.
 When PPE items such as an N95 mask are required for a study, it is best to source an N95 Mask Canada and other countries have used successfully to ensure that the medical supplies in question live up to expectations.
 Outsourcing can be done at any stage and step of the business: basic research, early-stage development, animal studies, advance development, clinical studies, kit management, clinical testing, process development and design, manufacturing, regulatory framework and submissions.
 Any of these steps can be outsourced to universities, government laboratories and industries in the US or overseas.
 If outsourcing to an overseas laboratory, then an independent third party like Jonble should also be involved in the outsourcing process to ensure that the laboratory is kept at a suitable standard and can complete tasks efficiently.
 By having these audits, tests can be completed to a high standard, following guidelines and protocol and minimizing cross-contamination.